BIT-aerial-robotics/AquaML/README.md

 default parallel is parallel model.

 If you want to use Vectorized environment, you need to add the following code to your code.

+**Note**: Currently, we only support A2C parallel training.
+We will support A3C parallel training in the future.

 ```python
 from AquaML.core.RLToolKit import RLVectorEnv